ImXico/Cyberpunk/README.md

 ```

 #### State Manager
-The state manager is exactly that - an entity that manages the states flow.
-Because it is a singleton, there is global access to its API, making it
-super easy to use.
+The [StateManager](https://github.com/ImXico/HandyGDX/blob/master/source/State/StateManager.java) is exactly that - an entity that manages the states flow.
+Because it is a singleton, there is global access to it, making it easy to use.

-A quick overview of the [StateManager](https://github.com/ImXico/HandyGDX/blob/master/source/State/StateManager.java) - it is a fairly important entity, and thus more detailed documentation can be found on the source):

 - `static void init(Camera camera, Viewport viewport)` - Initializes the StateManager - call this once.
 - `static StateManager getInstance()` - This is the way to access the StateManager (only after init(...) was called).